-The file connector receives the serialized data from the export tables and writes it out as text files (either comma or tab separated) to disk.
-The file connector writes the data out one file per database table, "rolling" over to new files periodically.
+The file connector receives the serialized data from the export streams and writes it out as text files (either comma or tab separated) to disk.
+The file connector writes the data out one file per stream, "rolling" over to new files periodically.
 The filenames of the exported data are constructed from:

 A unique prefix (specified with the

-A unique value identifying the current version of the database catalog
+A unique value identifying the current version of the database schema

 A timestamp identifying when the file was started